despair86/libsignal-protocol-c/CONTRIBUTING.md

 4. Compile and load either of PDCurses or `ncurses`.
     - For PDCurses, you may have to copy/symlink `$LIB/wincon/libpdcursesstatic.a` to `$LIB/libcurses.a`.
 Ncurses automatically installs its headers and libraries in the expected locations.
-    - The PDCurses headers are provided as a convenience, and should be API compatible if linking against ncurses.
+    - If using the GNU build system, set the installation prefix to this folder, then rename the resulting library to `libcurses.a`.
+5. Compile and load the Curses Development Kit (CDK) - https://invisible-island.net/cdk/, set the prefix to this folder.
+    - This installs the library and headers to ./lib and ./include respectively.
-5. Alternatively, you can use MSYS2 `pacman` to install these from the MSYS2 AUR (along with the base `mingw-w64-$ARCH-[gcc|clang]` package)
+6. Alternatively, you can use MSYS2 `pacman` to install these from the MSYS2 AUR (along with the base `mingw-w64-$ARCH-[gcc|clang]` package)

 If you are developing on an older version of Windows, you should probably get the last version